akilandrews/SwarmRoboticsSearchVolcano/README.md

-# Swarm Robotics Volcano Research
+# Project: Swarm Robotics Volcano Research
 Simulates a swarm of autonomous drones using gradient ascent algorithm to explore a static volcanic plume

 ## Requirements: